-Only time will tell on whether these emission discrepancies were somehow only limited to European models or if the class action lawsuit’s allegations prove true.
-Should those allegations be proven, and Mercedes-Benz vehicles sold in the U.S. were in fact built with ‘cheat deices,’ and those vehicles will face their own software update requirements.
+Only time will tell about whether these emission discrepancies were somehow only limited to European models or if the class action lawsuit’s allegations prove true.
+Should those allegations be proven and it is determined that Mercedes-Benz vehicles sold in the U.S. were in fact built with ‘cheat devices,’ those vehicles will face their own software update requirements.
 How those updates affect MPGs, performance, acceleration, overall reliability, re-sale value and more remains to be seen.
 Unfortunately, historically, emission updates have not been kind on owners and vehicles alike.

 In the United States, the following Mercedes-Benz diesel automobiles are currently subject to the ongoing class action lawsuit:

 - Mercedes-Benz R320

 - Mercedes-Benz GLE-Class